lvansav/telnyx_wdio_allure_crossbrowser/README.md

 The commands will start docker containers with Selenium Grid service, you can observe selenium session on the http://localhost:4444 (in basic)

-If you want to run tests in the docker contaner to, just use:
+If you want to run tests in the docker container too, just use:

     docker-compose up

+For observe the html reporter, you need to use below commands:

+    npm run allure:generate
+    npm run allure

+If you want change te test data, you can use `npm run config:invalid:contact:us` or `npm run config:invalid:registration` (both using is possible) for the invalid data and `npm run config:valid:contact:us` or `npm run config:valid:registration` before the test run